expressjs/expressjs.com/guide/migrating-4.md

 });
 ~~~

-Make sure to load the `debug` module at the top of `app.js` with the following code.
+Ensure that you load the `debug` module at the top of the `app.js` file by using the following code:

 ~~~js
 var debug = require('debug')('app4');